-The period following postpartum is exciting, but it is also a time of adjustment and healing for mothers.
+The period of postpartum is exciting, but it is also a time of adjustment and healing for mothers.
 Vaginal postpartum bleeding starts immediately after giving birth to a baby, and bloody fluid goes through a natural process in which the placenta (the organ that feeds the fetus) is shed.
+We will tell you in the article about how long does postpartum bleeding last.

 We all know that there will be bleeding throughout the postpartum period, but it is important to understand how much bleeding is normal after delivery, how long it lasts, and how to deal with this aspect of the birth experience.